Rutland County - Museum Directory

 Newly formed in 2016, the Society does not yet have a physical address or collections.

 Mendon Historical Society

 Formed in the summer of 1999, the society has completed several projects.
 The Mendon World War II Honor Roll has been restored and is on display in the Town Office, along with a scrapbook with photos of those who served.
 A bell from a local historic school has been installed at the entrance of the town office with a plaque.
-The society is presently working with the select board of Mendon and the Preservation Trust of Vermont, to preserve the original Town Hall building.
+The society is presently planning to design and install a commemorative kiosk of the history and present information about Mendon.
 Other activities include the ongoing effort to organize artifacts and photos from the past and present.
-Visitors by appointment.

 Middletown Springs Historical Society

 The society was formed in 1969 to create the Mineral Springs Park and to restore its ornate springhouse.
 It has also preserved the Adams House (c.
 1800) and the Elisha Leffingwell tin shop.
 Activities include genealogy and local history research, Maple Festival, Strawberry Festival, Museum Open House and Lecture, and other special days.
 Collections relate to the Montvert Hotel mineral springs resort, A.W.
 Gray Horsepower Factory, local organizations and families.

 Hours and Admission: Memorial Day to end of October: Sunday, 2:00 – 4:00 pm, or by appointment.
 Mineral Springs Park open year round.
 Free.

 The Mount Holly Community Historical Museum is working hard on restoring an 1858 house and barn where its expanded collection of local artifacts, including a mammoth tooth and tusk, will be displayed.
 Sunday programs take place every week from 2:00 - 4:00 pm.

 Hours and Admission: July 4 - October 10: Saturday and Sunday, 2:00 - 4:00 pm